 A heap status bar showing the memory usage appears in the bottom right part of the status bar, directly below the console panel.
-Next to the heap status bar is the "Run Garbage Collector" button, which you can click to manually allocate and free up memory.
+Next to the heap status bar is the "Run Garbage Collector" button.
+Click it to manually allocate and free up memory.

 Configuring KNIME Analytics Platform

-You can adjust the default settings in KNIME Analytics Platform in Preferences.
-Go to File → Preferences, and in the dialog that opens, you will find a list of subcategories.
+In Preferences you can adjust the default settings of KNIME Analytics Platform.
+Go to File → Preferences, and a list of subcategories is displayed in the dialog that opens.
 Each category contains a separate dialog for specific settings like database drivers, available update sites, and appearance.

-Select KNIME in the list of subcategories, and you can define the log file log level.
+Selecting KNIME in the list of subcategories, allows you to define the log file log level.
 By default it is set to DEBUG.
 This log level helps developers to find reasons for any unexpected behavior.

 Directly below, you can define the maximum number of threads for all nodes.
 Separate branches of the workflow are distributed to several threads to optimize the overall execution time.
-By default the number of threads is set to twice the number of CPUs on your machine.
+By default the number of threads is set to twice the number of CPUs on the running machine.

-In the same dialog, you can also define the directory for temporary files.
+In the same dialog, you can also define the folder for temporary files.

-By checking the last option Yes, help improve KNIME., you agree to sending us anonymous usage data.
-Your agreement activates the node recommendations by community in the Workflow Coach.
+Check the last option Yes, help improve KNIME. to agree to sending us anonymous usage data.
+This agreement activates the node recommendations by community in the Workflow Coach.

-If you expand the KNIME category, you will find a subcategory KNIME GUI.
+The KNIME category, contains a subcategory KNIME GUI.
 In this dialog, you can define the console view log level.
 By default it is set to "WARN", because more detailed information is only useful for diagnosis purposes.

-Further below, you can select which confirmation dialogs are shown when you use KNIME Analytics Platform.
+Further below, you can select which confirmation dialogs are shown when using KNIME Analytics Platform.
 Choose from the following:

 Confirmation after resetting a node